 Winthrop University's Common Book Project is one of many programs designed to integrate students into the university environment and provide a common academic experience.
 Incoming freshmen receive information about the book at orientation and read the book during the summer.
 Reading the selected book is a shared experience that connects freshmen with other members of Winthrop University--a learning-centered community.
-The Common Book for 2012 is Where Am I Wearing by Kelsey Timmerman.
-Previous Common Books include Make the Impossible Possible by Bill Strickland, Growing Up by Russell Baker, Nine Hills to Nambonkaha: Two Years in the Heart of an African Village by Sarah Erdman, The Tipping Point, by Malcolm Gladwell, A Hope in the Unseen, by Ron Suskind, and Into the Wild, by Jon Krakauer.
+The Common Book for 2013 is The Boy Who Harnessed the Wind by William Kamkwamba.
+Previous Common Books include Where Am I Wearing by Kelsey Timmerman, Make the Impossible Possible by Bill Strickland, Growing Up by Russell Baker, Nine Hills to Nambonkaha: Two Years in the Heart of an African Village by Sarah Erdman, The Creative Habit: Learn It and Use It for Life by Twyla Tharp, The Tipping Point, by Malcolm Gladwell, A Hope in the Unseen, by Ron Suskind, and Into the Wild, by Jon Krakauer.

-Distinction in Leadership Program
+Leadership Studies Program